-The Schulich School of Education organizes practica in blocks of time to facilitate work with 52 school boards and 7 school authorities.
+The Schulich School of Education organizes the practicum in blocks of time to facilitate work with 52 school boards and 7 school authorities.
 Such block placements also allow teacher candidates to see development of students’ skills over time.
-In the first year, teacher candidates come to see the first week of school and then return for two blocks: three weeks in the fall and four in the winter.
+In the first year, teacher candidates complete four weeks in the fall and four in the winter.
 In the second year, teacher candidates have two different placements: one of five weeks in the fall and one of six weeks in the spring.

 What does a teacher candidate do?